rahulworks-dev/secrets/README.md

 - 🔒 **End-to-End Encryption** – Secrets are securely stored in Firestore.
 - 🕵️‍♂️ **Hidden by Default** – Secrets remain encrypted until the user clicks "Reveal."
 - 📂 **Organized Storage** – Secrets are managed efficiently within the app.
-- 🔔 **Notifications** – Users get notified when a folder is shared with them.
+- 🔔 **Shared Secrets** – Secrets can be shared with other secret member.

 ## 🔜 Upcoming Features
 - 🛑 **Decoy Vault** – A secondary vault to mislead unauthorized access attempts.